 A revised third chapter from my epic fantasy novel.

-Airen paused, resting his limbs that ached from carrying his pack of wares.
-Even with the use of a lifting spell to decrease their weight the products of his forge; knives and swords, brooches and the bells with which faeries love to adorn their ponies, made a cumbersome load.
+Airen paused, enjoying a rest from carrying his pack of wares.
+Even with the use of a lifting spell to decrease their weight, the products of his forge; knives and swords, brooches and the bells with which faeries love to adorn their ponies, made a cumbersome load.

 ‘Greetings Killmouli.
 Why have you come away from the market so soon?’
 Airen called as his he spotted his neighbour tramping towards him.
 The sight of Killmouli would have been gladdening except for the look of fear upon his face.